 After completing his studies at the famous Juilliard School in New York, the student of Dawn Upshaw and Sanford Sylvan moved to Berlin in 2018.
 During his first season in Europe, he appeared as Seneca in Monteverdi's L'incoronazione di Poppea, as Inspector and Uncle Albert in Philip Glass' The Trial (based on Kafka's novel of the same name) and as Sarastro in Mozart's Magic Flute.
 In 2019, he founded the duo+ and collaboration hub Chimera with long-time collaborator pianist Rami Sarieddine.
 They presented recitals in Abu Dhabi, Athens, Berlin, and Cyprus, performing repertoire including Purcell, Schubert, Wolf, Barber, and world premieres of works composed for the duo+ by Andys Skordis and Conrad Winslow.

-Prior to crossing the Atlantic, Andrew was a 2018 Gerdine Young Artist at Opera Theatre of Saint Louis, where he sang Doctor Grenvil in Verdi's La Traviata and Specialist Swanson in the world premiere of Huang Ruo's An American Soldier.
+Before his leap across the Atlantic, Andrew was a 2018 Gerdine Young Artist at Opera Theatre of Saint Louis, where he sang Doctor Grenvil in Verdi's La Traviata and Specialist Swanson in the world premiere of Huang Ruo's An American Soldier.
 2017 saw his Lincoln Center debut with Juilliard Opera under the direction of Laurence Cummings in Handel's Agrippina.
 Additional operatic roles include Dr. Cajus and Falstaff in Die Lustigen Weiber von Windsor by Otto Nicolai; Rocco in Beethoven’s Fidelio, Gremin in Tchaikovsky’s Eugene Onegin, The Lion in Oliver Knussen’s Higglety Pigglety Pop!, and Beethoven in the world stage premiere of Steven Stucky’s and Jeremy Denk’s The Classical Style.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.